-Lot, Outlot: A parcel of land identified on a legally recorded subdivision plat, subject to a permanent open space easement or dedicated to a homeowner's association, which does not meet lot area and lot width requirements.
+Lot, Outlot: A parcel of land identified on a legally recorded subdivision plat, subject to a permanent open space easement or dedicated to an Owners Association, and that does not meet lot area and lot width requirements.

 Lot, Record: The land designated as a separate and distinct parcel recorded among the land records of the circuit court.